Saving Our Sons: A New Path for Raising Healthy and Resilient Boys

 Some of the statistics Dr. Gurian cites about American boys are truly shocking.
 Boys are twice as likely as girls to be labeled “emotionally disturbed” and twice as likely to be diagnosed with a behavioral or learning disorder.
 Boys are four times as likely as girls to be suspended or expelled from early childhood and K – 12 learning environments.
 In school, boys receive two-thirds of the Ds and Fs, and less than 40 percent of the As.
 While much has been made of the STEM gap, few are aware that boys are much farther behind girls in literary skills than girls are behind boys in math and science.
 Tragically, males between the ages of 15 and 24 are four times more likely to commit suicide than young women.

 Discussing Elk Hoof Disease with Kelly, Rex and Colin

-It was my great honor to be recently invited to share my insights into the issue of elk hoof disease with Horns and Hooks listeners throughout the Longview, Aberdeen and Olympia areas.
+I was honored recently to share my insights into the issue of elk hoof disease with Horns and Hooks listeners throughout the Longview, Aberdeen and Olympia areas.
 Many thanks to Kelly Barnum, Rex Peterson and Colin Hamilton for having me on the show, but especially for continuing to shed light on this horrendous disease, as well as the way in which certain corporations and landowners appear to be controlling WDFW’s ineffectual response.
 I only hope that we were able to encourage a few more hunters and conservationists to ask WDFW the tough questions about what they plan to do to save our great elk herds of southwest Washington.

 Click on the link below to listen to the entire podcast.
 And if you want to get right to the issue of elk hoof disease then skip ahead to minute 15:00.